dhrubach/graphql-prisma-starter/README.md

 # graphql-prisma-starter

-basic starter project using graphql and prisma. implements queries, mutations and user authentication.
+A basic starter project using graphql and prisma.
+It implements a simple blogging API to demonstrate various graphql features.